How to get the right home insurance cover

 There are two main types of home insurance cover, these are:

 - Buildings cover: this covers the property itself, including the main building, your roof, windows and other permanent fixtures and fittings.

 - Contents cover: this covers your belongings, including your furniture, valuables and furnishings like your carpets.

 You can choose whether to get a quote for buildings or contents insurance separately or for a combined home insurance policy that covers both.

 If you own your property you’ll probably need buildings cover, if you rent then this is something your landlord should have in place.

-There are lots of extras you can add to your home insurance policy, but each could make your premium more expensive.
+There are lots of optional extras you can add to your home insurance policy, but each could make your premium more expensive.
 Extras you could consider include: